 17 September, 2018, is finally here.
 Today marks exactly 70 years since the erstwhile state of Hyderabad was annexed to India through the military action known as Operation Polo (or police action in local parlance).
 It was a tragedy which has been largely forgotten because it has been kept out of our textbooks.

-The entire episode, which was essentially a three-day military operation (or takeover or war), took place because the 7th Nizam Mir Osman Ali Khan was unwilling to join the Indian Union and wanted to stay independent, and resulted in the loss of thousands of lives, especially Muslims at the hands of goons reportedly in connivance with the Indian army.
+The entire episode, which was essentially a three-day military operation (or takeover or war), took place because the 7th Nizam Mir Osman Ali Khan was unwilling to join the Indian Union and wanted to stay independent.
+It resulted in the loss of thousands of lives, especially Muslims, at the hands of goons, reportedly in connivance with the Indian army.